redelivre/redelivre/src/wp-content/plugins/siteorigin-panels/readme.txt

 We've tried to ensure that Page Builder is compatible with most plugin widgets.
 It's best to just download Page Builder and test for yourself.

 == Changelog ==

+= 2.4.25 - 21 February 2017 =
+* Fixed how widget wrapper IDs are generated.

+= 2.4.24 - 3 February 2017 =
+* Add row ID to style wrapper instead of actual row.
+* Use more specific selectors for padding CSS.

+= 2.4.23 - 31 January 2017 =
+* Fixed padding issue introduced by new mobile padding setting.

+= 2.4.22 - 31 January 2017 =
+* Add WP Color Picker as a dependency for admin script.
+* Include and check post ID in Live Editor.
+Fixes some issues with widgets using the_excerpt in Live Editor.
+* Added mobile padding settings.
+* Made all learning links/buttons removable in Page Builder settings.

 = 2.4.21 - 19 December 2016 =
 * Removed course toolbar links.